 Flights to China

 There are quite a lot of flights that are advertised but then cancelled.
 For now there are a set number of airlines and flights that are approved to fly to China.
 It is best to check the list of approved flights (at the link above for example) to make sure you are booking one that is actually allowed to fly.
+We also recommend booking through a Chinese airline, directly on their website if possible, as this will likely be a more reliable flight and at a better price.
 You can confirm with the airline if that flight has been successfully arriving in China in previous weeks, that will give you a good indication on if it is likely to be flying in the future.

-A negative COVID test is required before boarding the plane, as announced on the Chinese embassy in South Africa’s website here (24 Aug 2020) and in San Fransisco here (16 Sept 2020).
+A negative COVID test and IgM antibody test is required before boarding the plane.
 Please make sure to check your nearest Chinese embassy for the latest requirements.

 Work visa application process

 In most cases, to secure a ‘Z’ work visa required for working in China, you need to: